Principality of Montenegro: Flags

 The historical war flags were the krstaš-barjak, plain flags with crosses in the centre.
 The Montenegrin war flag used in the Battle of Vučji Do (1876) was red with a white cross pattée in the centre and a white border, and this flag was adopted from the Serbian war flag in the Battle of Kosovo (1389) which found itself in Montenegro after surviving knights brought it there.
 The same flag was used in Cetinje in 1878, upon recognition of independence by the Ottoman Empire at San Stefano.
 According to the 1905 constitution, the national flag was a tricolour of red-blue-white, which was the Pan-Slavic Serbian tricolour.

 Constitution of 1855

 Danilo I used the Law of Petar I Petrović-Njegoš, as an inspiration for his own "General Law of the Land" from 1855, also called "Danilo I's Code" (zakonik Danila prvog).
 Danilo's Code was based on Montenegrin traditions and customs and it is considered to be the first national constitution in Montenegrin history.
 It also stated rules, protected privacy and banned warring on the Austrian Coast (Bay of Kotor).
-It also stated: Although there is no other nationality in this land except Serb nationality and no other religion except Eastern Orthodoxy, each foreigner and each person of different faith can live here and enjoy the same freedom and the same domestic right as Montenegrin or Highlander.